elementdavv/mupdf-android-viewer/README.md

 # Enhancement
-- Add support of flipping page in vertical direction.
+- Add support of page flipping in vertical direction.
-- Add support of text direction from right to left
+- Add support of text direction of right to left.
+This is for the convenience for old chinese books.
+- Add support of single column mode.
+It will split a double-page spread image from a scanned pdf book into two seperated pages.
+In the implemention, the first and last page will not be splitted.

 # MuPDF Android Viewer